arduino/help-center-content/content/Hardware Support/Nano Family/Reset-the-Arduino-bootloader-on-the-Nano-ESP32.md

 * Ensure you are uploading the sketch by selecting **Sketch > Upload Using Programmer** and not by clicking the regular Upload button.

-### Must double-click the RESET pin to reload a sketch, or the board is only recognized once
+### If the board is only recognized once or requires a double-press reset to upload a sketch

-Some users report having to double-click the RESET button every time they want to load a new sketch because their board is not recognized after the first upload.

-This issue can be caused by previous data on the Flash memory confusing the Arduino bootloader.
-Most of the Flash memory is intentionally NOT erased by the above process, to preserve as much user data as possible.
+This issue can be caused by old data on the flash memory interfering with the Arduino bootloader.

-To resolve this issue, you can following the same steps as above, but with a slight modification: before uploading the firmware in Step 9, select **Tools > Burn Bootloader**.
-This will erase all sectors of the Flash memory.
+To resolve the issue, follow the full [bootloader flashing procedure](#reset-the-bootloader), including the **Tools > Burn Bootloader** step.

 > [!WARNING]
 > Any data saved by sketches or Micropython in the user partition will be lost.

-After erasing the Flash, proceed with the rest of the Arduino bootloader upload as usual.

 [^colors]: On some earlier versions of the Nano ESP32, the LED will be blue instead of green, and yellow instead of purple.